abilandz/PH8124/Lecture_2/Lecture_2.md

 ssh -Y abilandz@lxplus.cern.ch
 ```

-But do you really want to type that again and again each time you want to connect to _lxplus_?
+But do you really want to type that again and again each time you want to connect to _lxplus_ at CERN?
 You can save a lot of typing, by introducing the alias for it, e.g.:

 ```bash
 alias lx='ssh -Y abilandz@lxplus.cern.ch'
 ```
-Here basically you have defined an abbreviation (or alias, or shortcut) for lengthy command input, and in this case you have named it **lx**.
+Here basically you have defined the abbreviation (or alias, or shortcut) for lengthy command input, and you have named it simply **lx**.
 Now it suffices only to type in the terminal

 ```bash
 lx
 ```
 and you will be connecting to _lxplus_ at CERN with much less effort and time investment.

 Another typical use case of aliases is to prevent command name typos.
-For instance, if you realize that too frequently instead of **ls** you have a typo **sl**, which does nothing except producing an error message, you can simply define the new alias for it:
+For instance, if you realize that too frequently instead of **ls** you have a typo **sl** when writing in the terminal, which does nothing except producing an error message, you can simply define the new alias for it:
 ```bash
 alias sl=ls
 ```